fbac/zkproof-go/README.md

 - `make all` will clean, re-generate proto, test, build server and build client.
 - `make test` will test ZK Go code.
 - `make e2e` builds the server and client container images and run two test: happy and sad scenarios.

-### images

 - `make server-img` builds the server img container.
-- `make client-img` builds the client img container
+- `make client-img` builds the client img container.

 ## zkproof-server

-By default, the server is executed listening on `localhost:50051`
+By default, the server is executed listening on `localhost:50051`.

 ```text
 Usage of ./bin/zkproof-server: